wutaozhao/iocp-netlib/README.md

 - `BaseLib.lib`
 - `NetLib.lib`
 3. Ensure your project uses the same runtime library settings (`/MT` or `/MTd`).
+4. When you use the lib in server, you don't need main function, because the Baselib contains main function.
+Or you can define _WT_NO_MAIN to use your own main funciton.
+5. Run the TestServer in cmd as "TestServer.exe -d".
+6. Use "TestServer.exe -i" to install as service and "TestrServer.exe -u" to remove service.

 NetLib depends on BaseLib and must be linked after it.